ddenenberg71/Virginia-COVID-19-Hospital-Metrics/README.md

 # Observations
 Various observations of data published in the VHHA Dashboard.

+- 2021-03-13: The VHHA corrected the 114 to 1 for the error observed yesterday.
+- 2021-03-12: Today the VHHA dashboard showed a count of 114 for "Number of Virginia hospitals experiencing difficulty in obtaining or replenishing other medical supplies in the next 72 hours."
+I am assuming this is a typo.
+Since early April 2020, this number has never exceed 3.
+It's only ever been non-zero about 35 times in the last ~340 days and hasn't been greater than 1 since mid-April 2020.
+For now, I recorded the observed 114 as zero, but will correct it if it becomes clear there is, indeed, some sudden and pervasive supply challenge.
 - 2020-12-28: On this day the dashboard showed a count of ICU Surge Beds of 1,269 even though the prior day showed 869 and the next day showed 850.
 This was likely a typo from the VHHA.